Skip to main content

 Studies have demonstrated that GLP-1RAs can enhance the production of IL-22 by ILC3s.
 This effect is not entirely direct; it is dependent on the gut microbiota.
 GLP-1RAs appear to foster a microbial community that, in turn, supports ILC3 function.

 Specifically, these peptides have been shown to increase the abundance of beneficial bacteria like Lactobacillus reuteri and decrease pathogenic bacteria.
-The metabolites produced by this altered microbiota, particularly short-chain (SCFAs) like butyrate, are known to be potent modulators of immune function.
+The metabolites produced by this altered microbiota, particularly short-chain fatty acids (SCFAs) like butyrate, are known to be potent modulators of immune function.

 Butyrate can directly fuel colonocytes, enhance tight junction protein expression, and suppress inflammatory pathways by inhibiting histone deacetylase (HDAC).
 This creates a positive feedback loop ∞ GLP-1RAs shift the microbiota, the new microbiota produces more SCFAs, and the SCFAs support a resilient gut barrier and a well-regulated immune response, including the IL-22 production by ILC3s.
 This entire cascade serves to lower the chronic, low-grade inflammation that disrupts estrobolome function.